heig-vd-dai-course/heig-vd-dai-course/13-java-udp-programming/PRESENTATION.md

 - Learn the different ways to manage multiple clients at the same time with concurrency
-- Update the two network applications to handle multiple clients:
+- Update the two network applications to handle multiple clients (optional):
   - The _"Guess the number"_ game
   - The _"Temperature monitoring"_ application